jsalinasf/cheat_sheets/kubernetesCommands.md

 	kubectl get pods -n kube-system

+To List all Pods filtered with LABELS

+	kubectl get pods --selector=env=dev

+	kubectl get pods --selector="env=prod,bu=finance,tier=frontend" (It searches for an object that matches all the labels specified)

 To list all Keys stopred on ETCD

 	kubectl exec etcd-master -n kube-system etcdctl get / --prefix -keys-only